 - Please note that regardless of the weather, we do not have any indoor facilities for parents, nor can we provide access to toilets or other facilities for safeguarding reasons.

 What does a FamTest ticket look like?

-Your child’s FamTest ticket will be sent along with the final confirmation e-mail by 15th June 2023.
+Your child’s FamTest ticket will be sent along with the final confirmation e-mail by the middle of June 2024.
 This is the second e-mail you will receive from us after making your initial booking.
 It will contain your child’s candidate number (starting with 1001, 2001, 3001, 4001, 5001, 6001, 7001 or 8001), session and name displayed on a cut-away section at the beginning of the email.
 If you know your child’s candidate number, then you have received your child’s FamTest ticket.

 Can I accompany my child into the examination hall?

 No. Parents are not permitted to accompany their children into the examination halls or the school buildings.
 More details will be provided in due course, but after the test is over, you will be able to pick up your child from the Mollison Drive entrance.
 Please note, regardless of the weather, we are unable to provide a waiting area / toilet facilities for adults due to safeguarding reasons.